EMPA

 • GAFL 7100 Negotiations: To influence public policy, you need analytical skills to discover optimal solutions to problems, and good negotiation skills to tailor implementable solutions that address the needs and priorities of multiple stakeholders.
 What resources you want to invest, whom you engage in discussions, and what you expect to receive in return are open to explicit and implicit negotiations.
 This course will provide a working understanding of key negotiations concepts, including: Strategic elements of negotiations—interests, goals, positions, rights, power, value creation, high stakes, disputes; preparation for and the details of negotiation processes; ethical encounters and conundrums; and leveraging your strengths/understanding your negotiating personality.
 You will learn cooperative and competitive strategies, have a solid grasp of the decision-making science of negotiation, and better understand cognitive processes and emotional dynamics that affect the ways people negotiate.

+Students in the Executive MPA program may pursue an optional concentration in one of five areas.
 Each concentration requires the completion of two elective courses and a capstone project related to the concentration area.
 Note that some required concentration courses may be offered only on campus.

 Through the capstone project, you synthesize what you’ve learned across your coursework to develop real-world solutions that can be applied immediately to the workplace.
 With guidance from Fels advisors, you evaluate and analyze a challenge in your chosen career and apply your classroom knowledge to propose practical solutions.